AI Agent Architecture: The Trust Boundary Model

 | Long-term memory | Depends on source and write controls |

-The model may use data to summarize, classify, extract, compare, or reason.
+The model may use data to:

 Boundary 3: What tools can the agent call?